Analysis of Fault Lines in the City of Manado

 Geology map of manado fault.

-This research was done conducted about 17 lines, and the location of the research is shown in Fig. (3).
+This research was conducted on 17 lines, and the location of the research is shown in Fig. (3).

 The coordinates of the fault analysis of Manado City are shown in Table 1.